rafael-santiago/kryptos/doc/BUILD.md

 ### Skipping the OAEP tests from some PK algorithms

 The OAEP tests not only test the data encryption and its correct data decryption.
-The test also simulates invalid data passing due to it the test can be slow.
+The test also simulates invalid data passing.
+Due to it the test can be slow.
 To speed up the build you can skip the OAEP test stuff as follows:

 ```
 Sherlock@221B:~/src/kryptos/src# hefesto --skip-rsa-oaep-tests \